 Surfing in Goa: Romancing the Sea

-the swells are mellow, at max two meters at height and comfortable to start with surfing lessons.
+The swells are mellow, at max two meters at height and comfortable to start with surfing lessons.
 At the north of Goa, Ashwem beach is a surfing zone.

 Quiet Beaches in Goa

-By day, it is becoming to find a quiet beach in Goa.
+By day, it is becoming hard to find a quiet beach in Goa.
 General rule of thumb is the further you go from Baga and Calangute, the better your chances are of being close to a calm beach.
 Ashwem and Morjim in North are generally quiet with decent tourist infrastructure close by.
 In south Goa, I loved Colva beach.
 Cola and Patnem are nice beaches too with small beach shacks coming up to accommodate tourists.

 Mangrove tours in Goa with Locals

 If you are traveling in Goa with children, I strongly recommend taking this tour.
 A couple of hours boat-ride or kayaking through Goa’s thriving mangrove forest is an immense learning on bio diversity and coastal ecosystem.
+Local communities generally conduct these tours, meaning this happens to be one of the responsible things to do in Goa as well!

 Water sports in Goa for Adventurous Soul